 Do you want to enable enhanced eCommerce in Google Analytics and track your store’s performance?

 With the help of Google Analytics Enhanced eCommerce tracking, you can get detailed insights into your customers’ shopping behavior, optimize your store, and drive more revenue.

-In this article, we’ll show you how to enable enhanced eCommerce in Google Analytics.
+In this article, we’ll show you how to set up enhanced eCommerce in Google Analytics.
 We’ll also talk about the benefits of Enhanced eCommerce and why it’s important for your online store.

 - How to Set Up Enhanced eCommerce in Google Analytics

 Enhanced eCommerce tracking is an optional feature in Google Analytics that gives you more detailed data about the shopping behavior of your customers than traditional eCommerce tracking.

 Here are a few powerful reports you get by enabling Enhanced eCommerce conversion tracking on your store: